-Here at New Tech Machinery, we know the rollforming industry.
-After over 27 years manufacturing and selling the world’s finest portable rollforming equipment, we’ve helped contractors all over the world make their buying decision based on their own business’s needs.
+Here at New Tech Machinery, we know the metal rollforming industry.
+Through manufacturing and selling the world’s finest portable rollforming equipment, we’ve helped contractors worldwide make the best buying decisions based on their business needs.

-This opportunity for constant work is attractive for someone wanting to start their own metal roof contracting business.
-One of the first things a new contracting business owner will have to decide is where or how they want to get their metal panels; either buying from a factory panel supplier or owning a portable rollformer that produces panels on-site.
-While some begin by purchasing from a supplier, more and more are now choosing to take control of their new businesses right from the start by buying their own portable roof panel machine.
+One of the first things a new contracting business owner will have to decide is where or how they want to get their metal panels, either buying from a factory panel supplier or owning a portable rollformer that produces panels on-site.
+While some begin by purchasing from a supplier, more are now choosing to take control of their new businesses right from the start by buying their own portable roof panel machine.

-Another point to mention here is that starting a metal roof contracting business requires significantly less of an investment than other start-up businesses.
-Since it doesn’t require much more than some tools, a few employees, and metal roof installation knowledge in the beginning stages of a new company, it’s easier to justify spending the money on a portable rollformer that can be used for many years.
-Plus, if you do start a business and it doesn’t go as planned, you can always sell the machine to another company to make a portion of the investment back.
+Another point to mention here is that starting a metal roof contracting business requires significantly less investment than other start-up businesses.
+Since you don’t need much more than some tools, a few employees, and metal roof installation knowledge in the beginning stages of a new company, it’s easier to justify spending the money on a portable rollformer that can be used for many years.
+Plus, if you do start a business and it doesn’t go as planned, you can always sell the machine to another company to make a portion of your investment back.

-#2: You want control of your own production, inventory, & profits
+Reason #2: You want control of your own production, inventory, and profits

 - You don’t have to wait for panels to be shipped from the supplier.

 - You don’t have to worry about the costs and environmental impacts associated with shipping.